hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.md

 {{.ManifestFile}}
 ```

-The following command is used if guest_os_type is windows:
+The following command is used if guest OS type is windows:

 ```
 cd {{.WorkingDir}} &&